NVIDIA/bionemo-framework/sub-packages/bionemo-example_model/README.md

 # Loss Functions
 First, we define a simple loss function.
 These should extend the `MegatronLossReduction` class.
 The output of forward and backward passes happen in parallel.
 There should be a forward function that calculates the loss defined.
-The reduce function is required.'
+The reduce function is required.

 Loss functions used here are `MSELossReduction` and `ClassifierLossReduction`.
 These functions return a Tensor, which contain the losses for the microbatches, and a `SameSizeLossDict` containing the average loss.
 This is a Typed Dictionary that is the return type for a loss that is computed for the entire batch, where all microbatches are the same size.